 The Airmen's Stories - Sgt.
 E A Mould

-Edward Anthony Mould was born in Mill Hill, Middlesex on 28th February 1917, his father was shown in the 1939 register as a wholesale costumer.
+Edward Anthony Mould was born in Mill Hill, Middlesex on 28th February 1917, the son of Percy and Margery Vere Mould.
+His father was shown in the 1939 register as a wholesale costumer.

 Mould joined the RAFVR about February 1938 as an Airman u/t Pilot.
 Called up on 1st September 1939, he completed his training and was serving with 74 Squadron at Leconfield in May 1940.

 On the 22nd he shared in destroying a Ju88 and, after being shot down over the French coast on the 24th, he returned to England by boat.
 On 8th July Mould damaged a Me109 of JG51, which made a forced -landing on Bladbean Hill, Elham, Kent, the first German fighter shot down over Great Britain in the war.

 Mould was shot down by Me109s in combat off Dover on the 28th and baled out, wounded.
 He was admitted to Dover Military Hospital.
 His Spitfire, P9336, crashed on the roof at Buckland Mill, north of Dover.

 (Above) Mould (far right) with other unidentified 74 Sqdn pilots.

 Commissioned in May 1941, Mould was killed on 20th January 1943 as a Flying Officer with 85 Squadron, aged 26.
 His Mosquito II came down in the Blackwater Estuary, cause unknown.
 His navigator, P/O W Fisher, was also killed.